 Can the Minister further confirm that the National Police Chiefs’ Council has calculated the cost of inflation at £435 million this year, wiping out the grant from central Government and almost wiping out the amount the precept will raise, forcing council tax payers to pay the price for their local service to stand still?
 The simple truth is that because the Home Secretary cannot make the case within the Government for extra resources for the police, he is passing his own political failure on to local ratepayers.
 He knows that this perverse way of raising income for the police will not and cannot meet the needs of local communities.
 Instead of a calculation based on demand, rising crime, population and vulnerability, the only determination this is based on is local house prices.
 Once again, the Minister is at the Dispatch Box announcing cuts from central Government funding and trying to dress them up as good news.
 I am afraid no one is falling for it.

 I have been a shadow Minister and I know that that sometimes requires one to push the boundaries of reasonableness, but I am afraid the hon.
-Lady has lost all proportion.
+Lady has lost all sense of proportion.
 She talks about the Government creating demand on the police system.
 I do not know what she means by that.
 Perhaps she means the pressure we put on the police to improve their recording of crime.
 Perhaps she means the pressure the current Prime Minister put on the police to improve their support for the most vulnerable people in our communities, which means that more victims of domestic violence and rape are coming forward to the police.
 If that is what she means, I can see her point.

 The hon.
 Lady tries to claim that the Government are cutting funding to the police in real terms, but I stated very clearly that in this settlement we have moved from flat-cash Home Office grant to police forces to the first real increase in the grant since 2010.
 That is the reality.